maplelm/dwarfwars/README.md

 #### Encoding & Decoding

-I Have choicen to go with Golang Gobs for this projects because the server and client are both planned to be in Go, I am not building a game that requires -1 latancy. actually I am thinking of having the tick rate be half a seoncd long so there will be plenty of time for network messages to be encoded and decoded.
+I Have chosen to go with Golang Gobs for this projects because the server and client are both planned to be in Go, I am not building a game that requires -1 latency. actually I am thinking of having the tick rate be half a second long so there will be plenty of time for network messages to be encoded and decoded.
 Gobs should make the process much easier and if they become a choke point in the future then I will just refactor the code as I don't think the network